shokuninstudio/NoisyTyper-Swift-0.1/README.md

 # Description

-This is a compatibility update of @iAladdin's port of NoisyTyper version 0.1 with some UI clean up.
+This is a compatibility update of @iAladdin's NoisyTyper version 0.1 with some UI clean up.

 It should now work with the latest version of macOS (15.4.1 at the time of writing).